Sir Sivaswami Kalalaya: Art and Craft

 Students are taught drawing, painting, water color techniques, still-life composition and charcoal-based art work.
 The school has taken the initiative of providing exclusive training to the students in Folk Art, Madhubani and Warli.
-In fact, it is the only school in Chennai currently, to cater to this segment which is a unique distinction.
-Moreover, the school also organizes 'craft bazaar' (an art and craft exhibition on a yearly basis) to encourage young artists.

 Sports

 The school offers coaching facilities for Karate, Basketball and gives scope for cricket too.
 The school conducts yearly tournaments for cricket and basketball.

 Playground

-The School has a Cement Basket Ball Court and a spacious Playground.Preschool:
+The School has a Cement Basket Ball Court and a Playground.Preschool: